lithdoh/de5n352ke4riwl3/README.md

 ![BikePartPicker-pagination](https://user-images.githubusercontent.com/100744679/227734069-9477ffaa-b7dc-4b22-8571-3367a1f49eea.jpg)

-Build selections page with localStorage:
+Build page with localStorage:

 ![BikePartPicker mathome](https://user-images.githubusercontent.com/100744679/227734154-ec4e505f-2e15-4e08-a697-99beaa1fd271.jpg)

-This page will the rest of the parts that go on a bike, but I'm getting the Stem page where I want it first, because the rest of the pages are very similar.
+The build page above will the rest of the parts that go on a bike, but I'm getting the Stem page where I want it first, because the rest of the pages are very similar.

 Uses Dgraph database to model the compatibility relationships between part types, e.g. [frame, fork], [chain, cassette], [rear derailleur, crankset].